eagles-project/mam4xx/.github/pnnl-ci/README.md

 ## TODO

+- [x] Only run PNNL CI in PRs
+- [ ] Add support for a variety of paritions on Deception
+- [ ] Build HEARO without cloning mam4xx in CI step
+- [x] Refactor CI YAML to remove duplication across scripts
 - [ ] Add way to skip CI using a commit message
-- [ ] Only run GPU CI in PRs
+- [x] Support full matrix of build types (single, double etc.)
-- [ ] Rebuild HAERO in manual pipeline
+- [x] Rebuild HAERO in manual pipeline
-- [ ] Use installed HAERO in project share to avoid re-building each time
+- [x] Use installed HAERO in project share to avoid re-building each time
-- [ ] Add CMake / ctest configuration in CI
+- [x] Add CMake / ctest configuration in CI
 - [ ] Ensure that pipelines are not false positive/negative
 - [ ] Port pipeline to AMD architectures